 We have plenty of farm activities for children and families at The Dandelion Hideaway.
 We’re tucked away in a tranquil location in the heart of the Leicestershire countryside and there is so much to do, that you might find that you never need to leave the farm!
 Take a look at what there is to do below.

-We are a working farm and we have a daily routine of milking, feeding and littering our animals.
+We are a working farm and we have a daily routine of milking, feeding and littering our animals which children and parents alike love to be a part of.
 It’s wonderful and very rewarding for us as farmers and custodians of the countryside to introduce you to our life and share a little of our world with you.

 Farmer John’s walk

 John will take you on a guided tour of the working farm; you will hear all about the farm animals, learn more about the crops that are grown and the diet of the animals.
 You’ll also see the large farm machinery, the tractors and automatic feed machines.
 You’ll also have the opportunity to ask John anything you have ever wanted to know about the countryside and farming.